 - Slow-to-respond support

-If you want only data, Airalo offers limited and unlimited plans.
-It starts at $4 for 1 GB for 3 days, while unlimited data starts at $10.50 for 3 days.
-However, Airalo also has plans with data, calls, and texts, starting at $4 for 3 days, with 1 GB of data, 10 minutes of calling, and 10 SMS.
-You can get more for longer stays.
+If you want data alone, Airalo offers metered and unlimited plans.
+It starts at $4 for 1 GB over 3 days, with unlimited from $10.50 for 3 days.
+But Airalo also sells plans with data, calls and texts, from $4 for 3 days with 1 GB, 10 minutes of calls and 10 SMS.
+Longer stays get more of everything.

 Pros